Hialeah Park Race Track

 The Hialeah Park Race Track (also known as the Hialeah Race Track or Hialeah Park) is a historic racetrack in Hialeah, Florida.
 Its site covers 40 square blocks of central-east side Hialeah from Palm Avenue east to East 4th Avenue, and from East 22nd Street on the south to East 32nd Street on the north.
-On March 5, 1979, it was added to the U.S. National Register of Historic Places.
-Another listing for it was added in 1988.

-The Hialeah Park Race Track is served by the Miami Metrorail at the Hialeah Station at Palm Avenue and East 21st Street.
+It was added to the U.S. National Register of Historic Places in 1979.
+The facility is served by the Miami Metrorail at Hialeah Station at Palm Avenue and East 21st Street.

 History

 The Hialeah Park Race Track is one of the oldest existing recreational facilities in southern Florida.
 Originally opened in 1922 by aviation pioneer Glenn Curtiss and his partner, Missouri cattleman James H. Bright, as part of their development of the town of Hialeah, Florida, Hialeah Park opened as a greyhound racing track operated by the Miami Kennel Club.
 The Miami Jockey Club launched Hialeah's Thoroughbred horse racing track on January 25, 1925.
 The facility was severely damaged by the 1926 hurricane and in 1930 was sold to Philadelphia horseman Joseph E. Widener.
 With Kentucky horseman Col. Edward R. Bradley as an investor, Widener hired architect Lester W. Geisler to design a complete new grandstand and Renaissance Revival clubhouse facilities along with landscaped gardens of native flora and fauna and a lake in the infield that Widener stocked with flamingos.
 Hailed as one of the most beautiful racetracks in the world, Hialeah Park officially opened on January 14, 1932.
 An Australian totalisator for accepting parimutuel betting was the first to be installed in America.
 The park became so famous for its flamingo flocks that it has been officially designated a sanctuary for the American Flamingo by the Audubon Society.
+On January 16, 1936, Hialeah Park became the first thoroughbred horse racing venue to install a photo-finish camera, revolutionizing the accuracy of race results in the sport.